cake-tech/cakewallet-guides/docs/tutorials/BUY USDT.md

 1. Download [Cake Wallet](https://cakewallet.com) and [create your first Ethereum wallet](https://guides.cakewallet.com/docs/basic-features/create-first-wallet/).
 2. Click the "Buy" button in the lower left corner.
+3. Change the currency from ETH to USDT.
-3. Type in the amount of Tether (USDT) you wish to purchase.
+4. Type in the amount of Tether (USDT) you wish to purchase.
-4. Select how you will fund the transaction (credit / debit card, bank transfer, etc).
+5. Select how you will fund the transaction (credit / debit card, bank transfer, etc).
-5. The system will provide a trade quote.
+6. The system will provide a trade quote.
-6. Click "Continue to Buy".
+7. Click "Continue to Buy".
-7. Confirm the details.
+8. Confirm the details.
 Your wallet's address will be filled in automatically.
 Click "Continue".
-8. Complete the email and other verification steps to complete your Tether (USDT) purchase.
+9. Complete the email and other verification steps to complete your Tether (USDT) purchase.
 Verification requirements vary by purchase amount, country, and other details.
 10. After your details are accepted, your Tether (USDT) will arrive in approximately 15 minutes!

 [![Cake Wallet ETH home screen](/images/ETH_MainScreen.PNG){:width="32%"}](/images/ETH_MainScreen.PNG) [![Buy USDT screen](/images/USDT_BuyScreen.PNG){:width="32%"}](/images/USDT_BuyScreen.PNG)

-## Converting other cryptocurrencies to DAI
+## Converting other cryptocurrencies to Tether (USDT)

 If you already have cryptocurrency that you wish to convert to Tether (USDT), the easiest way to do that is in the [Cake Wallet app](https://cakewallet.com).